Novak Djokovic disembarked plane at Belgrade airport | Sports-Games

 Novak Djokovic disembarked plane at Belgrade airport

-A unanimous ruling by a three-judge bench rejected Djokovic's appeal against the cancellation of their Australian visa on Monday, halting his chase for a record 21st Grand Slam win at the Australian Open.
+A unanimous ruling https://www.reuters.com/lifestyle/sports/detained-djokovic-fight-australian-deportation-court-2022-01-14 by a three-judge bench rejected Djokovic's appeal against the cancellation of his Australian visa on Sunday, halting his chase for a record 21st Grand Slam win at the Australian Open.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)